BenjaminShinar/Books-Resources/AWS Skill Builder/Architect Learning Plan/Example Questions.md

 > - MySQL
 > - MemcacheD
 > - Redis
-> - Couchbase
+> - Codebase

 the answers are memcached and Redis.

-> Which services work together to enable auto scaling of EC2 instaces?
+> Which services work together to enable auto scaling of EC2 instances?
 >
 > - Auto Scaling and Elastic Load balancer
 > - Auto Scaling and Cloud Watch